 7. Locked up.
-Cycling Scotland is unlikely to support applications towards bicycle storage lockers as they do not represent value for money and benefit only a minority of the staff population.
+Cycling Scotland is unlikely to support applications towards bike storage lockers as they do not represent value for money and benefit only a minority of the staff population.
 Contact us to discuss alternatives if you are unsure.

 8. Keep it short and to the point.
 The overall quality of the application will be scored.
 Ensure that you describe your project proposal and the need clearly by being succinct and clear.

 9. A picture speaks a thousand words.
 Include photographs – this is a great way to give a better understanding of current cycling facilities.